Buy Falor Handbags

 FEHLER… A very simple 6-letter surname.
 Yet, with a flick of a pen, the educated few in this nations early years, have forever alienated families.
 They have separated brother from brother and children from parents because "they" knew how it should be spelled.
 Read the rest of Harry Balls article Here

-I have recently started a Falor Genealogy page on facebook.
+I have recently started a Falor Genealogy page on FaceBook.
 There is not much to see yet, but I hope to us the page to communicate with researchers like you about updates I have made, specific individuals or photographs from past.
-Become a fan and help solve some of the mysteries!
+Follow us and help solve some of the mysteries!

 Alert: